Ketchikan, Alaska: Government and infrastructure

 The City of Ketchikan operates under a council-manager form of government.
-In 2018, Robert Sivertsen replaced Lew Williams III, who had served as mayor or councilmember for 28 years, as mayor of the City of Ketchikan.
-The current city mayor is Dave Kiffer who was elected in 2021.
 The Ketchikan Gateway Borough includes both the City of Ketchikan and the City of Saxman and encompasses more than 6,000 sqmi from the Canada–US border to just south of Wrangell.
-Rodney Dial is the current Mayor of the Ketchikan Gateway Borough, Alaska.
 The Alaska Marine Highway System has its headquarters in Ketchikan.

-Ketchikan has long loomed heavy in Alaska's political landscape, though the increasing population in Southcentral Alaska has led to a diminishment of its influence since the 1980s.
-Following a round of redistricting, the convening of the 28th Alaska State Legislature in January 2013 marked the first time in the state's history that no residents of Ketchikan or the surrounding area serve as members of the Alaska Legislature.
-Ketchikan is represented in the Alaska Senate by Bert Stedman, who lives in Sitka, and in the Alaska House of Representatives by independent Dan Ortiz, a former schoolteacher who taught at Ketchikan High School.

 Over the decades, Ketchikan has produced a number of political figures of note to Alaska in general.
-In territorial days, Norman Ray "Doc" Walker, a Canadian-born pharmacist practicing in Ketchikan, was arguably the first career member of the Alaska Legislature.
-Walker served in the territorial Senate for 16 years before losing reelection in 1948 following a feud with territorial governor Ernest Gruening.
-During the first governorship of Walter Hickel in the 1960s, two members of his cabinet (Frank Murkowski and Robert W. Ward) held strong ties to Ketchikan.
-Following Hickel's resignation, Ward ascended to the office of secretary of state when Keith H. Miller became governor.
-Ketchikan native Walter L. Kubley, deputy commissioner of commerce under Hickel, became commissioner of the department under Miller.
-Another Ketchikan native, Terry Gardiner, was notable as the youngest person elected to the Alaska House of Representatives (at age 22), as well as the youngest person elected Speaker of the House (at age 28).
+In territorial days, Norman Ray "Doc" Walker, a Canadian-born pharmacist practicing in Ketchikan, was the first career member of the Alaska Legislature.
+Walker served in the territorial Senate for 16 years before losing reelection in 1948.
+Ketchikan native Terry Gardiner was the youngest person elected to the Alaska House of Representatives, at age 22.

-The United States Coast Guard maintains a large shore installation, Coast Guard Base Ketchikan, south of the downtown area, which serves as a homeport to three cutters and as a regional maintenance base for Alaska.
+The United States Coast Guard maintains a large shore installation, Coast Guard Base Ketchikan, south of the downtown area, which serves as a home port to three cutters and as a regional maintenance base for Alaska.

-According to the U.S. Postal Service, one of Ketchikan's two zip codes, 99950, is the highest-numbered in the United States.
+One of Ketchikan's two ZIP codes, 99950, is the highest numbered in the United States.